igor-stanimirovic/2d-platformer/Readme.md

 ## Contact

-If you have any questions, or feedback, or just want to chat about game development, feel free to reach out on GitHub or over LinkedIn [LinkedIn](https://www.linkedin.com/in/igor-stanimirovic/)
+If you have any questions, or feedback, or just want to chat about game development, feel free to reach out on GitHub or over [LinkedIn](https://www.linkedin.com/in/igor-stanimirovic/)

 Enjoy playing Jump Man! 🚀